tareqomrani/tareqomrani/README.md

 Today, I’m pairing that experience with:

 - Network and systems security fundamentals
-- Threat analysis
+- Threat analysis and risk modeling
-- Risk modeling
-- Detection logic
+- Detection logic and incident thinking
 - Real-world cybersecurity scenarios explored through Coursera and hands-on practice

 This gives my autonomy work a **security-first mindset**, which is increasingly critical for modern uncrewed systems.